Fresh Tech News on Biett Hub Endanang

 Interior Design

-Interior designers use VR to help clients visualize and customize interior spaces.
-Clients can “walk” through their future homes, experimenting with different materials, colors, and layouts.
-This interactive experience leads to more informed design choices.
+Interior design practitioners use VR to show clients and customize interiors.
+Clients can virtually tour their future homes and try different materials, colors, and layouts.
+This hands-on process leads to clearer design decisions.

 VR in Remote Collaboration